tkoriginal/image-carousel/README.md

-#Image Carousel using React, Redux and Express
+#Image Carousel using React, Redux, Styled-Components and Express

 ## Features included: